 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

-Venlafaxine should be taken with food.
-Try to take venlafaxine at the same time each day.
+Take with food at the same time each day.

 Swallow the extended-release capsule or tablet whole and do not crush, chew, break, or open it.

 If you cannot swallow a capsule whole, open it and mix the medicine with applesauce.
 Swallow the mixture right away without chewing.

 Your symptoms may not improve for several weeks.
 You may have unpleasant symptoms if you stop using venlafaxine suddenly.
 Ask your doctor before stopping the medicine.